Para ver esta página en español, haga clic aquí.

 Small businesses can apply in one of two ways:

 Small businesses that have applied for the bridge loan program in response to COVID-19 should not submit an additional application.
-To complete a Florida Small Business Emergency Bridge loan application by the May 8, 2020 deadline, and for more information about the program, you can visit www.FloridaSBDC.org.
+To complete a Florida Small Business Emergency Bridge loan application, and for more information about the program, you can visit www.FloridaSBDC.org.
 For application assistance, you can contact the Florida SBDC office nearest you at www.FloridaSBDC.org/locations.
 For questions regarding the loan program, please contact DEO toll-free at 833-832-4494 or email FloridaBusinessLoanFund@deo.myflorida.com.